 Goa is a popular destination for families and friends traveling together, and renting an entire villa is an excellent way of getting some privacy -- not to mention the extra perks, such as not having to share the swimming pool with other people!
-(These gorgeous villa hotels in Goa can also be rented as a whole, as well as per room).
+(There are gorgeous villa hotels in Goa that can also be rented as a whole, as well as per room, too).

-If you want to be close to the action in Calangute but feel like you're a world away from it, Summertime Villa in Goa is the perfect choice.
-The owners have spared no expense in creating this this luxury private villa, which has been newly constructed and opened in October 2015.
-The bright, modern and elegant interiors are filled with many items that have been handpicked and imported from Bali.
+If you want to be close to the action in Calangute but feel like you're a world away from it, you'll love Summertime Villa in Goa.
+The owners have spared no expense in creating this luxury private villa, which was newly constructed and opened in October 2015.
+The bright, modern and elegant interiors are filled with many items that they handpicked and imported from Bali.
 A magnificent infinity swimming pool is the centerpiece at the villa.
 There's also a diverse collection of books, movies, and board games for entertainment.
-What's more, the owners have a 42 foot luxury yacht called The Solita, and guests of the villa get a discount.
+What's more, the owners have a 42-foot luxury yacht called The Solita, and guests of the villa get a discount.

-- Location: 10 minutes inland from Candolim, Calangute and Baga beaches.
+- Location: 10 minutes inland from Candolim, Calangute and Baga beaches in North Goa.

-- Rooms: Three enormous suites (two upstairs and one downstairs).
+- Bedrooms: Three enormous suites (two upstairs and one downstairs).
 The master Koi Suite opens out onto a fish pond.

-- Meals: In-house staff cook fresh Goan, Asian, Indian and Continental food for guests, featuring organic produce from the garden.
+- Meals: In-house staff cooks fresh Goan, Asian, Indian and Continental food for guests, featuring organic produce from the garden.
 Many dishes are the owners' family favorites.

-- Price: From about 30,000 rupees per night, plus tax, for the entire villa.
+- Rates: From 30,000 rupees per night, plus tax, for the entire villa.
 Airport transfers, breakfast, and wireless Internet are included.
-A minimum three night stay is required.
+A minimum three-night stay is required.

-- Location: A few minutes walk from the ocean on Calangute beach, north Goa.
+- Location: A few minutes walk from the ocean on Calangute beach.

-- Rooms: Six bedrooms in the main house, plus two bedrooms in the separate beach house (these are only rented out along with the main house).
+- Bedrooms: Six in the main house, plus two in the separate beach house (these are only rented out along with the main house).